 Another trend shaping the industry, refreshingly, is the female perspective.
 While it’s difficult to find actual numbers, women founders seem to abound.

 Jen Batchelor, who founded Kin Euphorics in 2018, last year brought aboard supermodel Bella Hadid as a co-founder.
-Katy Perry (not the singer) and Morgan McLachlan are behind De Soi, a line of non-alcoholic apéritifs.
+Katy Perry and Morgan McLachlan are behind De Soi, a line of non-alcoholic apéritifs.
 Melanie Masarin is the creator of Ghia, a booze-free brand beloved by influencers.
 In Austin, Texas, the trio of Lexie Larsen, Abbey Ferguson and Lauren Chitwood of Spiritless are making non-alcoholic bourbons.
 And in a post-legal-weed world, Cynthia Salarizadeh and Tracey Maso are the founders of House of Saka, which sells cannabis-infused de-alcoholized wine (which I tried and don’t particularly recommend – while there’s a mild buzz, the wine isn’t exactly Wine Spectator material.)

 ‘Naked Forest Bathing’